sunpy/drms/doc/intro.rst

 Acknowledgements
 ----------------

-The author of this project has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement no. 307117.
+The main author of this project has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement no. 307117.

-Some of the data export code was contributed by Monica Bobra and Art Amezcua.
+See :download:`LICENSE.txt <../LICENSE.txt>` for the license text and :download:`AUTHORS.txt <../AUTHORS.txt>` for a list of contributors.